Last Updated on March 7, 2023 by Christine Kaaloa

 Having a metro station or bus stop located five minutes away is ideal to me.
 When I arrive after a long flight or bus ride, I just want to go straight to my hotel.
 The last thing I want is to be walking around the city for an hour, dragging my luggage around.

-2. What is your security tip for entering and leaving a hotel?
+2. What is your security tip for staying at a hotel you feel unsafe in?

-Obviously, I would not book a hotel I don’t feel safe in.
+Obviously, I would not book a hotel I do not feel safe in.
 But let’s say I book a hotel whose security is questionable.
 If my room has a chain lock on the door, I’ll use that when I’m hanging out in my room or sleeping.

 I take a doorstop with me for guesthouses.
-For most of the hotels that I’ve stayed at, I’ve not needed a doorstop.
+For most of the hotels that I’ve stayed at, I’ve not needed to use a doorstop however.

 4. Do you leave your stuff in your room?